WATCH THE AWARDS LIVE

 The prizes awarded to the winners

-- R50 000 cash to the Rising Star and Social Entrepreneur
+- R60 000 in cash each to the Rising Star and the Social Entrepreneur

-- An hour’s invaluable mentorship with any of our judges
+- An hour’s invaluable mentorship with one of our judges

 into sustainable businesses, and we are so inspired by them.